The Sporting Life

 Cycling is also a popular activity.
 With numerous races, clubs and shops, cycling enthusiasts should have no problem finding a home in Oklahoma City.

 Oak Tree Golf and Country Club: Home to seven PGA and Champions Tour players, Oak Tree is one of the premier golf courses in the country.
 This 7,412-yard course has hosted three major tournaments including the 1988 PGA Championship.
-The club will also host the 2014 U.S. Senior Open.
+Most recently, Oak Tree held the 2014 U.S. Senior Open.

 The city of Oklahoma City also runs five top-flight public courses that offer golf year-round.
 Earlywine, Lake Hefner, Lincoln Park, Trosper and James E. Stewart all offer unique challenges and layouts at affordable prices.